 Texas Instruments BeagleBone Black

-The preferred distributions for this board is Angstrom, but lots of other Linux distributions and Android are supported.
-The community around the BeagleBone is not as large as the Raspberry Pi, but more developer centric, and there is excellent documentation, lots of projects using the BeagleBone platforms.
+The board ships with Debian with Cloud9 IDE, but other Linux distributions and Android are supported.
+The community around the BeagleBone is not as large as the Raspberry Pi, but more developer centric, and there is excellent documentation, and plenty of projects.

 - BeagleBone Black Features 1GHz Texas Instruments Sitara SoC, HDMI, and More Memory – Beaglebone Specifications